analogicus/jnw_gr05_sky130a/README.md

 ![Counter schematic ](Media/counter.png)

 ## About the digital output proportional to temperature
-The idea is to count how many times the capacitor charges and discharges within a certain period.
+The idea of our implementation is to count how many times the capacitor charges and discharges within a certain period.
 To do this, the comparator checks if the capacitor's voltage is higher than a reference voltage.
 When this happens, the comparator output goes high, which then activates a transistor to discharge the capacitor.
-As a result, the output is a pulse signal that goes high every time the capacitor voltage crosses the reference.
+Thus, the output of the comparator is a pulse signal that goes high for (approximately) one clock cycle each time the capacitor voltage crosses the reference voltage.

 A counter records these pulses.
 Counting how many times the capacitor charges and discharges gives more precision than just measuring how long it takes for one charge cycle.
 The longer we count, the higher the accuracy.

 Currently, we count for 590.59 μs.
 Within this time, there is a difference of 160 pulses between the lowest temperature (-40°C) and the highest (120°C).
 This means each additional pulse corresponds to 1°C if the response is perfectly linear, leading to an accuracy of ±1°C.

-A reset signal sets the measurement duration.
+A reset signal acting on the counter sets the measurement duration.
 In this case, it must be a pulse signal that activates every 590.59 μs.
 However, since our counter can only go up to 256, and the number of pulses can range from 295 (at -40°C) to 455 (at 120°C), an overflow will occur.
 This is not a problem because there will always be only one overflow, regardless of the temperature.
+One of the next steps would be buffering the digital output at the end of the conversion period, which lowers the timing requirements on the digital readout.
+In this case, the output will be availabe until the next (succesful) conversion cycle is finished.

-To determine the temperature, we will convert the counter’s binary output to a decimal number and apply an offset to get the correct temperature value.
+To determine the temperature, we will convert the counter’s (straight) binary output to a decimal number and apply an offset to get the correct temperature value.

 ## For completeness: View of the entire Top-Level design
 ![Top-Level Design](Media/system_design.svg)